Estimating flow fields with Reduced Order Models: Results

-Figure \ref{fig:slidingGrid_pError} shows the reconstruction of the pressure field for the time-variant coefficients $b^{\text{opt}}$ with \eqref{eq:pPOD_Approx} and the error of this approximation with respect to the results obtained from the CFD simulation.
+Results for the optimized pressure ROM are shown in Figure \ref{fig:slidingGrid_b} for the same period.
+The comparison of $b^{\text{opt}}(t_m)$ to $b^{\text{POD}}(t_m)$ also indicates a very good agreement.
+Since these results are based on the results of the velocity ROM, the pressure ROM eventually becomes unstable, too.
+Figure \ref{fig:slidingGrid_pError} shows the reconstruction of the pressure field for the time-variant coefficients $b^{\text{opt}}(t_m)$ with \eqref{eq:pROM_Approx} and the error of this approximation with respect to the results obtained from the CFD simulation.
 The error is scaled to the specific pressure difference between suction and pressure side $p_{\text{ref}}=152.46$ $m^2/s^2$.
 The difference in the pressure fields that result from the pressure ROM and the CFD is very small again.
-The reconstruction error \eqref{eq:pressure_Error} amounts to $\mathcal{E}_{p, \text{REC}}=0.1337\%$.
-Again, some isolated errors reach $2.5\%$.
-Just as for the velocity field, the error mostly originates from the truncation error $\mathcal{E}_{p,\text{TRU}}(R_p) \approx 0.3241\%$.
-The ROM error $\mathcal{E}_{p,\text{ROM}}(R_p) \approx 1.2\times 10^{-13}\%$ is negligible, in comparison.
+The reconstruction error \eqref{eq:pressure_Error} amounts to $\mathcal{E}_{\text{p}, \text{REC}}=0.1337\%$.
+Some isolated errors reach $2.5\%$ in this case.
+Just as for the velocity field, the error mostly originates from the truncation error $\mathcal{E}_{\text{p},\text{TRU}}(R_{\text{p}}) \approx 0.3241\%$.
+The ROM error $\mathcal{E}_{\text{p},\text{ROM}}(R_{\text{p}}) \approx 1.2\times 10^{-13}\%$ is negligible, in comparison.